 7. A worry journal is useful to help identify triggers.
 When in the depths of anxiousness, it is difficult to identify any causes but on reviewing the worry journal, triggers are much more evident.
 With knowledge comes the ability to make important changes.

 8. Make a plan – when you’re anxious about being anxious, the cycle can go on forever.
 Think about the consequences of the anxiety, for example if you’re worried about something, play it out in your head, how you would cope with it if it happened, how would you deal with it, the absolute worst case scenario.
 Making a plan will help you feel better about it if the worst happened, rather than worrying about the what ifs.
+Also, think about what happens when you go to the ER with anxiety.
+Know that there are professionals that can get you through an episode.

 9. Talk to someone, even a stranger, or seek help from your GP or a charity like MIND.
 You’re not alone in feeling this way.
 You can also talk to a therapist at ThriveTalk.